Fourth Week of January 2021

 ▶ The non-small-cell lung-cancer treatment market is estimated to grow from USD 19.2 billion in 2019 to USD 32.9 billion in 2029—running it through Excel gives a CAGR of 5.53%.

-▶ Yuhan has already completed five outbound licensing deals for new drugs totaling KRW 4 trillion, and with Lazertinib it is now planning annual sales of more than KRW 1 trillion.
+▶ Yuhan has already completed five outbound licensing deals for new drugs totaling KRW 4 trillion, and with Lazertinib it is now targeting annual sales of more than KRW 1 trillion.

-▶ Yuhan continues to strengthen its position as a standout domestic drug developer.
+▶ Yuhan continues to strengthen its position as one of Korea’s standout drug developers.

 □ Goldman Sachs says, “A commodity supercycle is coming over the next ten years” … watch quality mining and steel stocks.